 is a wonderful resource offering individual and ensemble lessons and rehearsals in Lebanon, New Hampsire.

 ONE OF THE 20 PRETTIEST TOWNS IN AMERICA!

 The Dartmouth Coach

 Highly recommended for those who live here and those who are thinking of living in this part of Vermont and New Hampshire.

 Superb layout, pictures, and stories.

-100 Things You Must See, Do or Experience
+100 Things You Must See, Do or Experience in the Upper Valley